Indian Naval Air Arm: Helicopters

 Sikorsky MH-60R Seahawk: The Indian Government signed a $2.4 billion contract in February 2020 for 24 MH-60R helicopters to replace its fleet of Sea King helicopters.
 The Seahawks will be Indian Navy's primary helicopter for a host of roles including anti-submarine warfare (ASW), anti-surface warfare (ASuW) and airborne early warning and control (AEW&C).
 The communication equipment like satellite communication and Identification, friend or foe (IFF) equipment for helicopters in this order have been indigenously developed.
 Deliveries commenced in July 2021 when the first 2 helicopters were handed to the Indian Navy.
 The helicopter was integrated with INS Vikrant in May 2023 with its maiden landing on the aircraft carrier.
 The first squadron, INAS 334, was formed with six helicopters in March 2024, at Kochi.
 All remaining helicopters to be delivered by 2025.

 UAVs

 The Indian Navy operates at least two squadrons of Heron and Searcher Mk-II UAVs, based in Kochi (INAS 342) and Porbandar (INAS 343).
 There are plans to have at least two more squadrons of UAVs.
 UAVs are controlled from ships to increases the range of surveillance.
 There are plans to introduce rotary UAVs into the Indian Navy.
 These UAVs will have higher endurance and load carrying capability resulting in better reconnaissance capabilities.
 Indian Navy operates 2 leased MQ-9 Reaper for maritime surveillance in the Indian Ocean region.
+The service also operates a Drishti-10 Starliner from Porbandar for ISR missions.